Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art history. However, it is a...

 Whether it’s a dream or a memory, it does not matter.
-Our gaze is immediately drawn to a bright red umbrella, which hangs in the black air like a magical object.
-Tiny perforations of light in the shadows indicate what the expressionist xylograph by Oswaldo Goeldi states in its title.
-Rain, 1957, portrays two phenomena: one natural, rain, and the other human, solitude.
+Our gaze is immediately drawn to a bright red umbrella that hangs in the black air like a magical object.
+Tiny perforations of light in the shadows indicate what the Expressionist xylograph by Oswaldo Goeldi states in its title.
+Rain, 1957, portrays two phenomena: natural one, rain, and the other human one, solitude.

-Firstly, the painting of the week is not exactly a painting.
-It was made with xylography, a technique consisting of wood engraving.
+Firstly, this painting is not exactly a painting.
+It was made with xylography, a technique of wood engraving.
 The production of a xylograph is very interesting.
-First, you carve the picture into a piece of wood, leaving the picture in relief and paint this area.
+First, you carve the picture into a piece of wood, leaving the picture in relief, and paint this area.
 Then, with the use of a kind of press, the image is revealed on paper or another type of material.
 There are well-known xylographs all over the world, such as The Great Wave of Kanagawa, and like almost everything in art, the production of a xylograph requires patience and craftsmanship.

-Although the xylograph originated in China, it became a kind of icon in Brazilian popular culture, mainly in the northern region of the country.
-Around here xylographs represent the handcrafted heritage and it is very common to find them on covers of popular poem leaflets, known as string literature.
+Although the xylograph originated in China, it became popular in Brazilian popular culture, mainly in the northern region of the country.
+Around here, xylographs represent the handcrafted heritage and it is very common to find them on covers of popular poem leaflets, known as string literature.

 Rain is a work of art that causes some anguish, which is a particular feature of Expressionist art.
-Anyway, the scenario is very simple: a street flanked by trees of different types, a few houses, a bus stop.
-A central figure is a person who walks (or stands) alone with a red umbrella – the only element that completely disassociates from the colour palette fully based on darker colors.
-It protects the figure, but at the same time exposes them.
+The scenario is very simple: a street flanked by trees of different types, a few houses, and a bus stop.
+A central figure is a person who walks (or stands) alone with a red umbrella – the only element that completely disassociates from the color palette fully based on darker shades.
+It protects the figure, but at the same time, exposes them.
 The choice of red for the umbrella is probably the most fantastic idea of this work.

 The solitude of this work is absolute.
 Not just because the protagonist is alone, but also because of the rain.
 Although the title says “rain”, the light blue sky heralds a beautiful day coming.
-A contrast between what is expected, and what we get makes for a metaphor of the human condition.
+A contrast between what is expected, and what we get, makes for a metaphor for the human condition.
 We eternally wait for something.